UMCFS/Rules/CommunityRules.md

-By reacting :white_check_mark: to this message, you agree to the rules stated above and policies enforced by the server, Discord, MicroCenter, and relevant parties.
+By reacting :white_check_mark: to this message, you agree to the rules stated above and policies enforced by the server, Discord, Micro Center, and relevant parties.